 In this post, you are going to learn a few amazing ScratchJr project ideas!
-Scratch Junior, an introductory programming language, is a fun and fantastic way to introduce young children (ages 3-7) to programming.
+Scratch Junior, an introductory programming language, is a fun and fantastic way to introduce young children (ages 3-7, including kindergarteners and first and second graders) to programming.
 This amazing platform allows young minds to create their own animated stories and games.

 ScratchJr is a block-based programming language, where students pull blocks and arrange them to perform actions.
 Children can alter a character's appearance, add their own voices, and even add customized backgrounds by importing their own photographs.
 Before putting together the programming blocks to make their characters come to life!
 So today, we're going to take a look at some fun ScratchJr activities for kids.

 What is the difference between Scratch and ScratchJr?

 ScratchJr was inspired by the popular Scratch programming language.
 Scratch was designed for kids ages 8-16 years old.
 Meanwhile, ScratchJr was developed keeping younger children in mind.
 So that it helps enhance young children's cognitive, personal, social, and emotional development.

 ScratchJr has a simpler interface

 ScratchJr's interface is much simpler than that of Scratch to reduce the complexity to entry for young children.
 For example, the number of blocks used in ScratchJr is comparatively less than Scratch.

 Instead of stacking block top to bottom, in ScratchJr blocks are stacked left to right.
 ScratchJr also has fewer types of blocks than Scratch coding, for example there are more operators and variables blocks in Scratch.

 Only one “pop” sound is available to use in ScratchJr.
 However kids can record any sounds they want.
 Though the recording time is limited to a minute.